1965 in the Vietnam War: June

 Commander Louis Page and Lieutenant John Smith, of VF-21 operating from the USS Midway, scored the first U.S. Navy air kill of the war, shooting down a VPAF MiG-17 while flying an F-4B Phantom.
 In all, four MiGs were downed on that day by the U.S.

+A suitcase bomb wounded 56 people, including 20 US servicemen at Tan Son Nhut Air Base.